Rough Pregnancies and Why Workouts for Postpartum Women are Crap

 Oh, and I’ve had pelvic floor issues after both kids (fixed), diastasis (healed) and 15 yrs of experience on top of a doctorate degree.

-Coming soon: Part II – Perfect pregnancies do not make for perfect recovery.
-Second kid equals double the learning.
+Coming soon: Part II - Perfect pregnancies do not make for a perfect recovery.
+The second kid equals double the learning.